civilservicelgbt/civilservicelgbt.github.io/_publications/2020-05-27-pride-on-digital-assets.md

 ## Publication description

-We are keeping PrideON in 2020 for the Civil Service, to make sure our voices are heard and we continue to visible.
+We are keeping PrideON in 2020 for the Civil Service, to make sure our voices are heard and we continue to be visible.

 We have created a whole package of digital assets for you to use and share around your teams.

 The default text has been set to ‘Civil Servant, LGBT+ and Proud’ in magenta.
 However, we have created a tool where you are able to change the text and colour.
-For example, ‘Civil Servant, Lesbian and Proud’ in magenta, cyan and yellow.
+For example, ‘Civil Servant, Lesbian and Proud’ in magenta, cyan or yellow.

 ## To create your own, please [click here](https://www.civilservice.lgbt/image-maker/civil-servant-and-proud/).